wuhongyi/ROOTNote/class/TFile.md

 /// The file header is written (bytes 1->fBEGIN).

    virtual Int_t       Write(const char *name=0, Int_t opt=0, Int_t bufsiz=0) const;
+/// One can not save a const TDirectory object.

    virtual void        WriteFree();
 /// Write FREE linked list on the file.
 /// The linked list of FREE segments (fFree) is written as a single data